Bursaries and a Call for Papers

 - How did this cultural dimension of political assemblies change in the course of the early modern period?

 The conference is partially supported by the Europaeum, a network of 18 of Europe’s leading universities.
-Postgraduate students at Europaeum member universities should additionally complete an application form, attach a 2-page CV and give the name of a referee if they wish to be considered for a funded place at the conference.
+Postgraduate students at Europaeum member universities should additionally complete a short application form, attach a 2-page CV and give the name of a referee if they wish to be considered for a funded place.
 These will be awarded on a competitive basis according to merit.

 Who can apply for Europaeum events and opportunities?
 Generally speaking, any graduate who is currently enrolled on a course with one of our member universities can apply.
 Historically we have only invited students from the Humanities and Social Sciences to apply, but with courses and research topics becoming more and more interdisciplinary, we are opening up the invitations to those from other disciplines as well.
 However, it should be stressed that the reason for applying given in the application should bear as much relevance as possible to the theme of the event, or in the case of bursaries, a strong case for wanting to do research in the field of European Studies should be made to ensure being competitive.
 There are rare occasions where the theme of an event that the Europaeum is associated with relates to non-European topics, and in those cases we look for the closest relevance to the topic.